Some of the common uses of Veneers

 e.Max Veneers are made from lithium disilicate ceramic.
 Its translucent and reflective properties emulate enamel and blend with adjacent teeth, producing a seamless appearance.
 Everyone will be hard pressed to determine which teeth have been treated with e.Max veneers.

 The ceramic is stronger and more fracture-resistant than stacked Feldspathic porcelain.
 Lithium disilicate ceramic stands up to wear.
-Automated laboratory processing via CAD/CAM technology has been used since 2005 with milling from prefabricated ceramic ingots that are free from internal defects and voids.
 The finished product is highly glazed and polished.

-It has the ability to be custom-characterized for an even more natural look using IPS stains. e.Max may also be fused to a stronger material, such as zirconia, for additional strength or masking dark areas in the tooth preparation.
+It can be custom-characterized for an even more natural look using IPS stains. e.Max may also be fused to a stronger material, such as zirconia, for additional strength or masking dark areas in the tooth preparation.

 Advantages of e.Max veneers: